 Until then, I’ll start thinking of all the things I can give her to do that she couldn’t possibly be successful at in order to prevent having to actually give in.

-Doesn’t look like you’re going to have that roast duck on the table in time for our twelve-person dinner party, sweetie.
+Doesn’t look like you’re going to have that roast duck on the table in time for our fancy dinner, sweetie.
 Sorry, I guess you’re just not ready for a phone.